Admissions

 • to share information about our school services with families and professionals

-• to work to determine if a student will be an appropriate fit for our school
+• to obtain information from guardians and the school district to determine if a student will be an appropriate fit for our school community.

 We realize that each student has a different learning style and unique skill set, and our priority is to help meet the individual needs of each student accepted into our program.